-Mitchell, one of the most revered Sporting Directors in world football, is approaching the halfway mark of his four-year contract, but it was the work done inside the first 90 days that has set the tone for his tenure.
+Mitchell, one of the most revered Sporting Directors in world football, is well-established in his role at Monaco now, but it was the work done inside the first 90 days that has set the tone for his tenure.

 Off the pitch, the transformation has been extraordinary.
-The squad has been heavily cut from an unmanageable 77 professional contracts to a squad of 28 that this season has the youngest average age among the big five leagues in Europe.
+The squad has been heavily cut from an unmanageable 77 professional contracts to a squad of 28 that had one of the the youngest average ages among the big five leagues in Europe in 2021-22.

-The squad overhaul has coincided with a structural rebuild - a new €55m performance centre opened in June 2021 and is set to be completed later this year - as well as a psychological reset.
+The squad overhaul has coincided with a structural rebuild - a new €55m performance centre opened in June 2021 - as well as a psychological reset.

-Mitchell told the recent TransferRoom Madrid Summit: “At the point when I arrived we had 77 fixed professionals and one training pitch with a building site wrapped around it.
+Mitchell explained at a TransferRoom Madrid Summit: “At the point when I arrived we had 77 fixed professionals and one training pitch with a building site wrapped around it.
 We were working in porter cabins that had been standing far too long.

 “I’m someone that is always half full, not half empty.
 I’m very positive but it was difficult because what I found was a little bit of a mishmash of many different strategies, whether that be from the club, from the coaches, from the organisation itself, all stood facing me, looking me dead in the eye on my first day on a training pitch where I couldn’t see grass, only football players.”